Bound on Lyapunov exponent in $c=1$ matrix model: Introduction

-Although this temperature becomes zero in the strict classical limit $\hbar \to 0$, it might be meaningful in a semi-classical regime.
+In the strict classical limit $\hbar \to 0$, this bound does not play any role, since the right hand side becomes 0.
+Obviously, the classical solution \eqref{particle-chaos} is nothing to do with thermodynamics and it is consistent with the inequality \eqref{T-bound} with $T=0$.

-We will argue that indeed the lowest temperature $T_L$ plays an important role.
+However, the relation \eqref{T-bound} becomes non-trivial in a semi-classical regime, in which the right hand side becomes non-zero.
+We will argue that indeed the lowest temperature $T_L$ plays an important role in our model.
 To see it clearly, we consider $N$ non-relativistic free fermions in the inverse harmonic potential (\ref{inverse-EOM}).
 This model is related to a one-dimensional matrix quantum mechanics called $c=1$ matrix model which describes a two dimensional gravity through the non-critical string theory (see, e.g. the review of \cite{Klebanov:1991qa,Ginsparg:1993is,Polchinski:1994mb}).

 We consider the configuration of the fermions which describes the bosonic non-critical string theory (figure \ref{Fig-string}).
 (In the following arguments, the correspondence to the string theory is not important.)
 Although this configuration is stable in the strict classical limit, it is unstable via the quantum tunneling of the fermions.
-We will show that this instability causes a thermal flux with the temperature $T_L$ (\ref{T-mini}) in the asymptotic region $x \to - \infty$ which flows from around $x=0$.
-This radiation is an analogous of the Hawking radiation \cite{Hawking:1974sw, Hawking:1974rv} in the sense that the system is not thermal classically whereas a thermal spectrum is induced quantum mechanically.
+We will show that this instability {\it induces} a thermal flux with the temperature $T_L$ (\ref{T-mini}) in the asymptotic region $x \to - \infty$ which flows from around $x=0$.
+This radiation is an analogous of the Hawking radiation \cite{Hawking:1974sw, Hawking:1974rv} in the sense that the system is not thermal classically whereas the thermal spectrum arises quantum mechanically.
 Therefore the inverse harmonic potential can be regarded as a black body with the temperature $T_L$ for the observer in the asymptotic region, and the temperature bound (\ref{T-bound}) may be saturated.